2025 Louisiana Legislative Update

 Act 121 – Schedule I Additions

-Summary: This Act expands Louisiana’s Schedule I list of controlled dangerous substances to include new fentanyl analogues and synthetic cannabinoids.
+Summary: This Act expands Louisiana’s Schedule I list of controlled dangerous substances to include synthetic opiods and a stimulant novel psychoactive substance.

 Effective Date: August 1, 2025